Can Children Go to School With Lyme Disease? School Problems, Brain Fog, and 504 Accommodations

 Clinical Takeaway

-Children with Lyme disease may experience cognitive, neurologic, autonomic, and fatigue-related symptoms that interfere with learning and classroom participation.
-School problems may be among the earliest signs families recognize.
+Children with Lyme disease may experience cognitive, neurologic, autonomic, and fatigue-related symptoms that interfere with learning, attendance, and classroom participation.
+School problems may be among the earliest changes parents and teachers notice, even when the child otherwise appears healthy.

-Recognizing these symptoms early and providing appropriate medical and educational support may help children return to normal academic and social functioning.
+Early recognition, appropriate medical evaluation, and timely educational accommodations may help children remain engaged in school while recovering and support a successful return to normal academic and social functioning.

 Related Articles